 Q. Do you offer senior (or other) discounts?

 We offer discounts to all of our customers!
-Our most popular discount is the cash one: we’ll take $25 off of your repair bill if you pay in cash (note: this does not apply to the service call fee).
+Our most popular discount is our famous cash discount.

 Q. I want to do my own repair - can I just buy the part from you?

 We do not have a store or large enough inventory to sell parts personally, but we do sell parts right here through our website-- just use the parts search box at the top of the right-hand column on this page.
 All parts come with a one-year return policy, even electrical parts that have already been installed-- it's a phenomenal deal!

 We love do-it-yourselfers!
 In fact, we have tons of online resources to help you do your own repairs - just look in the right-hand column of this page for a list of them.
 At the top of that column is a search box that links you to our parts partner, where you can buy the part you need with prompt delivery and a fabulous 1-year guarantee, even on electrical or electronic parts that have already been installed.

 Q. Will you be able to fix my appliance on your first trip?